au-nlp/project-milestone-p2-group23/README.md

 - Just chill coding and imporving (until 19 dec)

 ### Organization within the team.
 As you know, we lost our team mate 'Inaki' :(.
 We got a couple meetings with him showing how to use python, but we couldn't change the faith in the end.
-We even had 1-1 sessions.
 Anyways, the organization needs and will be much better from now on.
 Because the project was at the begining, it fastly developed and didn't allow all the members to contribute the same.
 Following the timeline, each week will have a meeting in the weekend were we show that we achieved the intermediate goals.

 # Appendix